GimelStudio/Gimel-Studio/README.md

 **Highlights**

   * Written in pure Python with minimal dependancies
-  * Support for opening and saving your nodegraph as a GIMEL-STUDIO-PROJECT
+  * Support for opening and saving your full nodegraph as a GIMEL-STUDIO-PROJECT
   * Features packing images into the project file (meaning project files can be shared between users on different computers and Operating Systems without hassle)
-  * 15+ nodes with a wide range of functionality
+  * 20+ nodes with a wide range of functionality
   * Node Graph featuring node deletion, duplication, selection, etc.
   * Node-based workflow (similar to Blender 3D)
-  * JPEG, PNG, BMP file types support
+  * JPEG, JPG, PNG, BMP, WEBP (and more...) file type support
   * API for scripting custom nodes in Python
   * Dark & Light UI themes w/ wire curving
   * Zoomable Image Viewport for viewing renders in real-time

 **Tidbits**

-  * Auto-renders as the Node Graph is edited `now, a setting that you can change if you so desire`
+  * Auto-renders as the Node Graph is edited (this is a setting that you can change if you so desire)`
   * Toggle-able thumbnails on nodes showing the steps of the rendered image
   * Rearrangable and resizable panels for the main UI
-  * Drag 'n drop nodes from the Node Registry `(temorarily removed in v0.3.0, v0.4.0)`

 **And More...**